alan-turing-institute/dobson-eq/README.md

 ♻️ License
 ---

-This work is licensed under the MIT license (code) and Creative Commons Attribution 4.0 International license (for documentation).
+This work is licensed under the MIT license (code) and Creative Commons Attribution 4.0 International license (for documentation), though any sample ozone data may be OGL (Open Government Licensed).
 You are free to share and adapt the material for any purpose, even commercially, as long as you provide attribution (give appropriate credit, provide a link to the license, and indicate if changes were made) in any reasonable manner, but not in any way that suggests the